-where addr describes the address to be bound, and glen specifies the maximum number of outstanding connect requests.
-All TLI structure and constant definitions are in <tiuser.h>.
+Where addr describes the address to be bound, and glen specifies the maximum number of outstanding connect requests.
+All XTI structure and constant definitions made visible for use by applications programs through xti.h.
+All TLI structure and constant definitions are in tiuser.h.